 What is an FDD?Charles Willis

-The Franchise Disclosure Document (FDD), mandated by the Federal Trade Commission, is the legal document presented to candidates a minimum of two weeks prior to signing the Franchise Agreement.
-The FDD explains the Franchise Agreement in easy to understand terms and outlines the entire history of the franchise company.
+The Franchise Disclosure Document (FDD), mandated by the Federal Trade Commission, is the legal document presented to all potential franchise candidates a minimum of two weeks prior to signing the Franchise Agreement.
+While thorough, the FDD explains the Franchise Agreement in easy to understand terms and outlines the history of the franchise company.
+The purpose of this is to allow potential franchisees to do their due-diligence before deciding to sign an agreement.
 This document is broken out into 23 items describing every aspect of the company.

 There are a few sections that are very important to understand before signing the agreement:

 These are a few sections that I like to look at when evaluating franchise companies, but every section is important to understand thoroughly.
-Take your time to read all of the details ask questions of the franchisor and review with trusted professionals.
+Take your time to read all of the details, be thorough when asking the franchisor questions, and review with trusted professionals.